Potholder: Home production

-In the early days of "Do it yourself" and domestic craftwork, projects like quilting, sewing, knitting, and crocheting were used for both labor and leisure.
-These activities are commonly used methods to make pot-holders.
+In the early days of "do it yourself" reliance and domestic craftwork, projects like quilting, sewing, knitting, and crocheting were used for both labor and leisure.
+These activities are commonly used methods to make potholders.
 Craftwork of this nature has often been associated with women and children as a tradition to be passed down from mother to daughter since before the eighteenth century.
 By the mid-eighteenth century, it was seen as the woman's duty to decorate and fill their home with these different types of homemaking crafts.
-Pot-holders appeared as one of these crafts in the late nineteenth century, usually marketed to accompany kettles and teapots.
+Potholders appeared as one of these crafts in the late nineteenth century, usually marketed to accompany kettles and teapots.

-Patterns to create pot-holders at home were first seen in the United States in pamphlets and magazines, including periodicals like Workbasket, whose primary target audience consisted of the middle and working classes.
+Patterns to create potholders at home were first seen in the United States in pamphlets and magazines, including periodicals like Workbasket, whose primary target audience consisted of the middle and working classes.
 This appearance of needlework patterns in magazines began around 1880 and continued to be prominent through the 1930s.
 During the Depression Era, designs for potholders were being published by the household press as well as makers of yarns and threads.
-This period of time is when pot-holders blossomed into the useful, diverse art form that is recognized by needleworkers today.
+This period of time is when potholders blossomed into the useful, diverse art form that is recognized by needleworkers today.